-In accordance with this mission, the System provides and receives certain shared services (primarily information technology, revenue cycle, contract pharmacy, and administration) to the Hospitals and the affiliated entities.
-In 2014, the System implemented a new electronic health record and patient accounting system that was funded, in part, by the Hospitals.
-The funding provided would serve as a prepayment for the Hospitals' portion of the user fees for the new system.
-As of June 30, 2019, this outstanding prepaid balance was \$33,003,333.
-The remaining balance will be amortized over seven years using the straight-line method.
-In addition, there are outstanding prepaid balances of \$69,415,169 for shared services user fees and rent that will be amortized over 5 to 18 years.
-The Hospitals was assessed \$60,125,554 to fund initiatives supported by the System Fund and \$46,426,617 to fund System affiliates.
+In 2014, UNC Health Care implemented a new electronic health record and patient accounting system that was funded, in part, by the Hospitals.
+The funding provided served as a prepayment for the Hospitals' portion of the user fees for the new system.
+As of June 30, 2020, the outstanding prepaid balance was \$28,288,569.
+The remaining balance will be amortized over six years using the straight-line method.
+In addition, there are outstanding prepaid balances of \$79,334,782 for shared services user fees and rent that will be amortized over 5 to 18 years.
+The Hospitals has receivables from and payables to the Shared Administrative Services Fund of \$13,205,444 and \$23,572,275, respectively, as of June 30, 2020.

 University of North Carolina Faculty Physicians - The UNC Faculty Physicians (UNCFP) is the clinical service component of the UNC School of Medicine.
-At the heart of UNCFP are the approximately 1,150 physicians who provide a full range of specialty and primary care services for patients of UNC Health Care.
+At the heart of UNCFP are the approximately 1,224 physicians who provide a full range of specialty and primary care services for patients of UNC Health Care.
 While the great majority of services are rendered at the inpatient units of UNC Hospitals and the outpatient clinics on the UNC campus, there is a growing range of services provided at clinics in the community.
-There are 19 clinical departments, two affiliated departments, and an administrative unit that collectively form UNCFP.
+There are 22 clinical departments and three administrative units that collectively form UNCFP.